robertwhaskell/data-structures/README.md

     is all.
     A node contains a data value, along with a reference to the next node.
+Queue
+    Data structure that push values into the back of list, then spits them out of the front, in the order they were pushed.
+    Enqueue adds nodes to the back of the list dequeue pops nodes off the top of the list size checks the length of the queue

 Collaborations: Robert Haskell & Nick Draper (coders)
 References: Google, Google, Google, and also Wikipedia